 Do you have questions if your dog can eat popcorn?
-What a short, quick answer?
-Yes, you can!
+Want a short, quick answer?
+Yes, it can!
 But with some restrictions that should not be ignored at all.
 Learn more details below!

 Can a Dog Eat Popcorn?

 Our inseparable companion during meals or during a snack may also accompany us on the popcorn, but be aware of these restrictions:

 1st Restriction: Popcorn X Fats: The problem is not in the corn that is popped in the pan, but in the amount and type of fat that is used to turn it into popcorn.
 This is the first restriction that should be taken into consideration before offering popcorn to your dog.

 According to dog care help, the dog can eat popcorn without any fat.
 In this case, it is recommended to make the popcorn at home, in the pot or in the microwave, without any type of fat.

 2nd Restriction: Popcorn X Salt: Very well!
 Popcorn burst without fat.
 And the salt to enhance the taste of the soft white flakes that have become the corn?
 And the monosodium glutamate to give that final touch?
 No salt!